iohkedu-ke2023/haskell-template/README.md

 You have two ways of using this development environment (If you already have the previous tools installed in your system, you can ignore this):

-- To have a remote development environment: [Install the GitPod extension](https://www.gitpod.io/docs/configure/user-settings/browser-extension), and click the new "Gitpod" button at the top of the repo.
+- To have a remote development environment: Use the template to create your own repo.
+Then, [install the GitPod extension](https://www.gitpod.io/docs/configure/user-settings/browser-extension), and click the new "Gitpod" button at the top of the repo.
-- To have a local development environment inside Docker: Make sure you have the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [VSCode](https://code.visualstudio.com/).
-Open the `examples-haskell` folder in VSCode (not the repo's root).
+- To have a local development environment inside Docker: Use the template to create your own repo.
+Make sure you have the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [VSCode](https://code.visualstudio.com/).
+Open the repo in VSCode.
 You'll get a notification about a Dev Container config file.
 Click on "Reopen in Container."

 Alternatively, if you prefer to install directly on your hardware:

-- To get your local development environment directly on your computer using GHCup: Follow [these instructions](https://www.youtube.com/watch?v=hSN5mxITv0A&list=PLNEK_Ejlx3x1D9Vq5kqeC3ZDEP7in4dqb&index=13) (all platforms).
+- To get your local development environment directly on your computer using GHCup, follow [these instructions](https://www.youtube.com/watch?v=hSN5mxITv0A&list=PLNEK_Ejlx3x1D9Vq5kqeC3ZDEP7in4dqb&index=13) (all platforms).